-Skincare definitely has a learning curve.
-There is so much to learn, and always new information about the proper way to wash your face and prevent breakouts.
+Skincare has a learning curve.
+There is so much to learn and new information about how to wash your face and prevent breakouts.
 The thing is, most of us are accidentally hurting our skin without even realizing it.
 Make sure you avoid these skincare mistakes!

 While skincare mistakes seem to go hand in hand with skincare, there are a lot of them that you don’t even realize that you’re doing.
 When you take the time to keep these tips in mind, you’ll notice that you have healthier, more radiant skin than ever before.